AY2425S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

       **Use case** resumes at step 2.

+* 4a.
+Cancel button or `x` was pressed.
+    * 4a1.
+Contact is not deleted.
+Deletion canceled.

+      **Use case** resumes at step 2.

 ---

+**Use case: Delete person(s) based on tags**

+**MSS**

+1. User requests to list persons (e.g., using the `list` command).

+2. AddressBook shows a list of persons with their **Name, Phone, Email, Address, Major and Tags(if any)** in an indexed format.

+3. User requests to delete a specific person in the list by the tags (e.g., `delete t/HSA1000`).

+4. AddressBook prompts a popup box to request user to confirm their deletion.

+5. User enters the confirm button.

+6. AddressBook deletes the person with the given index.

+   **Use case ends.**

+**Extensions**

+* 2a.
+The list is empty.
+    * 2a1.
+AddressBook informs the user that there are no contacts to delete.

+      **Use case ends.**

+* 3a.
+The given index is invalid.
+    * 3a1.
+AddressBook shows an error message.

+      **Use case** resumes at step 2.

+* 4a.
+Cancel button or `x` was pressed.
+    * 4a1.
+Contact is not deleted.
+Deletion canceled.

+      **Use case** resumes at step 2.

+---

 **Use case: Add a person**

 **MSS**

-1. User requests to add a new person by specifying **Name, Phone, Email, and Address** (e.g., using `add n/NAME p/PHONE e/EMAIL a/ADDRESS`).
+1. User requests to add a new person by specifying **Name, Phone, Email, Address, Major and Tags(if any)** (e.g., using `add n/NAME p/PHONE e/EMAIL a/ADDRESS m/MAJOR t/[TAGS]`).

 2. AddressBook validates the details (e.g., checks phone format, email format, etc.).